Competing orders in the Hofstadter t-J model: conclusion

 \section{conclusion}

 Motivated by recent experimental and numerical developments, we studied the Harper-Hofstadter model in the presence of strong correlations, which corresponds to the $t$--$J$ model in an orbital magnetic field.
 By employing a RMFT approach, supplemented by Lanczos ED calculations, we endeavored to find novel condensed matter phases for fermionic systems.
-In particular, we have focussed on CFPs and several ferromagnetic phases.
+In particular, we have focused on CFPs and several ferromagnetic phases.
 Although we failed to observe topologically ordered states, neither of singlet character nor fully polarized, topologically non-trivial states with non-zero Chern numbers have been identified in the presence of interaction.
 We found CFPs which realize an integer quantum Hall system.
 Those at fractional filling fraction $\nu$ generically exhibit lattice instabilities.
 For fully polarized states, occurring at low electron filling, RMFT and ED agree precisely with each other with regard to the GS energies and Chern numbers.
 Moreover, we showed that the effect of a staggered potential on destabilizing the topological state depends weakly on the interaction.
 Note that, close to the Mott insulating phase, i.e., at low (hole) doping, RMFT and ED results for the Chern numbers disagree with each other, revealing strong interaction effects that render the computation of the topological properties of the states difficult.
-The agreement between our results and those from the cold atom experiment suggests that the $t$--$J$ Hamiltonian is relevant for describing the physics of interacting fermions under external magnetic flux.
+Therefore, it is interesting to realize the system we propose in experimental setups.
+It has been shown that it is possible to investigate the Fermi-Hubbard model with degenerate Fermi gases with atomic species such as $^{6}$Li(37, 38), manipulated within optical lattices \cite{Esslinger}.
+In order to include (synthetic) gauge fields, laser assistant tunneling can be applied with two laser beams controlling the hopping of nearby sites with an additional flux phase \cite{Aidelsburger, Miyake}.
+We suggest a combination of these techniques for an experimental investigation of our system.
+Compared with the experimental setup of the Harper-Hofstadter Hamiltonian with interaction, however, the agreement between our results and those from the cold atom experiment suggests that the $t$--$J$ Hamiltonian is relevant for describing the physics of interacting fermions under external magnetic flux.
 Our results give a taste of the phenomena emerging from the strongly correlated Hofstadter Hamiltonian and motivate further experimental and theoretical studies.